CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_friction/entity.md

 <li class="imagepadding" markdown="1"><b>2048 </b> : <span style="color:#9fc5e8;">Not in Deathmatch</span> : Obsolete in Sven Co-op.
 Makes the entity don't appear in Multiplayer Games.</li>
 </ul>
 </div>
 <div class="notices blue">Func_friction supports to have a name (even if it is not listed in object properties).
 You can set it by adding "targetname" key with SmartEdit mode disabled.
-It can only be kill-targeted though.</div>
+It can be kill-targeted.</div>